getreu/stringsext/doc/src/stringsext--man.rst

     stringsext -e ascii -c i -t x    # equals `strings -t x` stringsext -e ascii -c i -t o    # equals `strings -t o`

 LIMITATIONS
 ===========

 It is guaranteed that all valid string sequences are detected and printed whatever their size is.
 However due to potential false positives when interpreting binary data as multi-byte-strings, it may happen that the first characters of a valid string may not be recognised immediately.
 In practice, this effect occurs very rarely and the scanner synchronises with the correct character boundaries quickly.

 Valid strings not longer than FLAG\_BYTES\_MAX are never split and printed in full length.
 However, when the size of a valid string exceeds FLAG\_BYTES\_MAX bytes it may be split into two or more strings and then printed separately.
 Note that this limitation refers to the *valid* string length.
 A valid string may consist of several *graphic* strings.
-If a valid string is longer than WIN\_LEN bytes, then it is always split.
+If a valid string is longer than WIN\_LEN bytes, it is always split.
 To know the values of the constants please refer to the definition in the source code of your **stringsext** build.
 Original values are: FLAG\_BYTES\_MAX = 6144 bytes, WIN\_LEN = 14342 bytes.

+In practise the above limitation may appear when the search field contains large vectors of Null (0x00) delimited strings.
+For most multi-byte encodings, as well as for the Unicode-scanner, the Null (0x00) character is regarded as a valid control character.
+Thus the Unicode scanner will detect such a string vector as one big string which might exceed the WIN\_LEN buffer size.
+The scanner then cuts the big string into pieces of length WIN\_LEN and it may happen that at the cutting edge a short string is cut into 2 pieces.
+It will later appear as 2 separate findings.
+In the work case it might even happen that the first piece is to short to be printed at all!
+This is because: only when the scanning process for valid strings in the WIN\_LEN buffer is terminated, a second filter splits the long valid strings into a sequence of short graphic strings.
+These short graphic strings are subject to additional restrictions like minimum length or a Unicode-block-filter (see above).

+As a workaround, in case you search for certain character sequence in such large Null (0x00) delimited string vectors, the ASCII scanner is recommended.
+The ASCII scanner regards Null (0x00) as invalid character, so the string vector will be detected as sequence of short distinguished strings.
+These short strings will most likely never exceed the WIN\_LEN buffer and therefor will never be split.
+In such a scenario it is a good practise to run Unicode and ASCII scanners in parallel.

 RESOURCES
 =========